-To describe the duties for Lay Ministers, Title III, Canon 4, Section 1(a) states:
+To describe licensed lay ministries, Title III, Canon 4, Section 1(a) states:

-"A confirmed communicant in good standing or, in extraordinary circumstances subject to guidelines established by the Bishop, a communicant in good standing, may be licensed by the Ecclesiastical Authority to serve as Pastoral Leader, Worship Leader, Eucharistic Minister, or Catechist.
+"A confirmed communicant in good standing or, in extraordinary circumstances subject to guidelines established by the Bishop, a communicant in good standing, may be licensed by the Ecclesiastical Authority to serve as Pastoral Leader, Worship Leader, Preacher, Eucharistic Minister, Eucharistic Visitor, Evangelist, or Catechist.
 Requirements and guidelines for the selection, training, continuing education and deployment of such persons shall be established by the Bishop in consultation with the Commission on Ministry."